 LAST ROUND FUNDED - (Weight: SCIP = 1; LTIP = 1)

 S7) In what round did the applicant last receive any form of OPWC funding: SCIP; LTIP; or the Small Government Commission?

-Staff will use OPWC records to determine the last round in which the applicant received OPWC assistance and determine the number of years that have since elapsed.
+Staff will use OPWC records to determine the last round in which the applicant received OPWC assistance.